ofreyes2/DividendTracker/README.md

 - [ ] Save and compare multiple portfolios
 - [ ] Dividend payment calendar view
 - [ ] Integration with brokerage APIs
+- [ ] Watchlist functionality
+- [ ] Price alerts

 ## Notes

-- Stock data is currently mock data with realistic values
+- Stock data includes realistic mock values with complete technical indicators
 - Ex-dividend dates are set to current week for demo purposes
+- Technical indicators (RSI, MACD, PEG) are generated algorithmically
+- Volume data is simulated in millions of shares
-- AI analysis uses OpenAI GPT-4o API
+- AI analysis uses OpenAI GPT-4o API for both individual and bulk analysis
 - All calculations are client-side for instant feedback
-- Designed for iOS-first experience
+- Designed for iOS-first experience with native navigation
+- Stock cards are tappable for detailed analysis
+- Checkbox selection for bulk operations

 ---